wdenton/splurge/splurge.markdown

 !!!!
 TODO Expand

-# Recommendation Engine
+# Building the recommendation Engine

-!!!
-TODO Write up what is known about how this can work, from MOSAIC and what Tim Spalding said
+The purpose of the hackfest is to build the code to make the recommendation engine work.
+When the Recommendation Engine is given an ISBN or other ID number it will suggest a list of related items.

-When the Recommendation Engine is given an ISBN or other ID number it will suggest a list of related items, using an algorithm based on the also-borrowed data and the usage data.
+Pattern's [Sliding Down the Long Tail](http://www.daveyp.com/blog/archives/1453) describes the logic we'll need to follow.

-[suggest algorithm?
-Also use LibraryThing data?
-We can get it from Tim Spalding.]
+Tim Spalding implemented a similar feature at [LibraryThing](http://librarything.com/).
+When asked on Twitter how it worked, he said [The best code is just statistics](https://mobile.twitter.com/librarythingtim/status/126478695828434944) and [Given random distribution how many of book X would you expect?
+How many did you find?](https://mobile.twitter.com/librarythingtim/status/126480811817046016).

 # Implementation as a web service